 What Is a Clinical Lab Technician?
-A Closer Look at Those Behind the Microscope
+A Closer Look at the Pros Behind the Microscope

-When you watch shows like CSI, you are always more interested in the forensic side than the criminal side.
-You eagerly wait for the lab scenes—when they peer into microscopes and identify DNA clues from the smallest sample.
+When you watch shows like “CSI,” you are always more interested in the forensic side than the criminal side.
+Even if the portrayals are a little more “made-for-TV” than the real world, you eagerly wait for the lab scenes—when they peer into microscopes and identify DNA clues from the smallest sample.
 The world of chemistry and microbiology are fascinating, and you want in on it.

-While you don’t exactly want to be a bigshot scientist, working in a lab appeals to you.
-A career as a clinical laboratory technician could be right up your alley.
-If you’re not quite sure of what these lab techs do, then you’ve come to the right place.
+If you don’t exactly want to be a big shot scientist but working in a lab appeals to you, a career as a clinical laboratory technician could be right up your alley.
+If you’re not quite sure what these lab techs do, then you’ve come to the right place.
 The short answer is that clinical lab technicians work in labs to analyze human samples—from blood to tissue and everything in between.
 But that’s not the full picture.

 What is a clinical lab technician?